 In November 2009, the IASB issued IFRS 9 "Financial Instruments" (not endorsed yet) as the first step of its project to replace IAS 39 "Financial Instruments: Recognition and Measurement".
 Amongst other changes to the accounting for financial instruments, IFRS 9 replaces the multiple classification and measurement models in IAS 39 with a single model that is based on only two classification categories: amortised cost and fair value.
 Further, the classification of financial assets under IFRS 9 is driven by the entity's business model for managing its financial assets and the contractual cash flow characteristics of these financial assets.
+Furthermore, the current additional refinements of the IASB are expected to affect the classification and measurement of financial liabilities, the impairment and derecognition models as well as the requirements for hedge accounting.
 IFRS 9 has to be applied starting January 1, 2013, with early adoption permitted, and offers various transition models.
-The IASB intends to expand IFRS 9 during 2010 to add new requirements for classifying and measuring financial liabilities, derecognition of financial instruments, impairment, and hedge accounting.
-By the end of 2010, IFRS 9 is expected to constitute a complete replacement for IAS 39.
+The Company is currently assessing the potential impacts from the expected application of IFRS 9.

-Also in November 2009, the IASB issued a revised version of IAS 24 "Related Party Disclosures" (endorsed in March 2010) that simplifies the disclosure requirements for government related entities and clarifies the definition of a related party.
-The revised standard has to be applied prospectively by the Company for annual periods beginning on January 1, 2011, with earlier application permitted.
+Further, the IASB issued a revised version of IAS 24 "Related Party Disclosures" (issued in November 2009, endorsed in July 2010) that simplifies the disclosure requirements for government related entities and clarifies the definition of a related party.

+The revised standard has to be applied prospectively by the Company for annual periods beginning on January 1, 2011.
+The Company is currently assessing the potential impacts from the expected application of IAS 24.

 The amendment to IAS 32 "Classification of Rights Issues - Amendment to IAS 32 Financial Instruments: Presentation" (issued in October 2009, endorsed in December 2009) addresses the accounting for rights issues (rights, options or warrants) that are denominated in a currency other than the functional currency of the issuer.
-In particular, when the amendment is retrospectively applied, rights (and similar derivatives) to acquire a fixed number of an entity's own equity instruments for a fixed price stated in a currency other than the entity's functional currency, would be equity instruments, provided the entity offers the rights pro rata to all of its existing owners of the same class of its own non-derivative equity instruments.
-The amendment has to be applied retrospectively by the Company for annual periods beginning on January 1, 2011, with earlier application permitted.
+The amendment has to be applied retrospectively by the Company for annual periods beginning on January 1, 2011.